Piotrekol/CollectionManager/README.md

 The following command-line operations are supported:

-`-o`, `--Output`

-Required.
+`-o` / `--Output`: Required.
 Output filename with or without a path.

-`-b`, `--BeatmapIds`

-Comma or whitespace separated list of beatmap ids.
+`-b` / `--BeatmapIds`: Comma or whitespace separated list of beatmap ids.
 This can also be a path to a file containing this list.

-`-i`, `--Input`

-Input .db/.osdb collection file.
+`-i` / `--Input`: Input .db/.osdb collection file.

-`-l`, `--OsuLocation`

-The location of your osu! directory or a directory containing a valid osu!.db.
+`-l` / `--OsuLocation`: The location of your osu! directory or a directory containing a valid osu!.db.
 If not provided, Collection Manager will attempt to find it automatically.

-`-s`, `--SkipOsuLocation`

-Skip loading of osu! database.
+`-s` / `--SkipOsuLocation`: Skip loading of osu! database.

-`--help`

-Display the help screen.
+`--help`: Display the help screen.

-`--version`

-Display version information.
+`--version`: Display version information.